ofpiyush/messaging/README.md

 Sample implementations will be covered by various tutorials over time.

-## Terms
+## Definitions

-**Component:** A component is a logical unit of composable and independently scaling unit in the architecture.
+**Component:** A component is a logical unit of composable and independently scalable architecture.
 In some cases the term *component* is synonymous with a microservice, in others another open source project could be dropped in with a thin wrapper.
 This document deliberately avoids those terms to keep concepts separate from implementation.

 **Client:** A client is a uniquely identifiable user of this system.
 It is important to note the distinction between a client and a single connection.